bigfatbird/albert/README.md

-# albert
-Albert - A logic based entity revolutionizing technology
+## ALBER
+| A Logic -Based Entity Revolutionizing Technology

-Albert is a new operating system in early development stage
+albert is a new operating system in early development stage

+## QUASAR

+| Quick Universal Adaptive Startup Agent for Rapid Boot Process

+quasar is a bootloader for albert